Decline of Buddhism in the Indian subcontinent: Invasions

 The Muslim conquests in the Indian subcontinent was the first great iconoclastic invasion into the Indian subcontinent.
 As early as the 8th century, Arab conquerors invaded present-day Pakistan.
 In a second wave, from the 11th through the 13th centuries, Turkic, Turkic-Mongolian and Mongolian overtook the northern Indian plains.
-The Persian traveller Al Biruni's memoirs suggest Buddhism had vanished from Ghazni (Afghanistan) and medieval Punjab region (northern Pakistan) by early 11th century.
-By the end of the twelfth century, Buddhism had further disappeared, with the destruction of monasteries and stupas in medieval north-west and western Indian subcontinent (now Pakistan and north India).
+The Persian traveller Al Biruni's memoirs suggest Buddhism had vanished from Ghazni (Afghanistan) and medieval Punjab region (northern Pakistan) by the early 11th century.
+By the end of the twelfth century, Buddhism had further disappeared, with the destruction of monasteries and stupas in the north-west and western parts of the Indian subcontinent.
 The chronicler of Shahubuddin Ghori's forces records enthusiastically about attacks on the monks and students and victory against the non-Muslims.
 The major centers of Buddhism were in north India and the direct path of the armies.
 As centers of wealth and non-Muslim religions they were targets.
 Buddhist sources agree with this assessment.
 Taranatha in his History of Buddhism in India of 1608, gives an account of the last few centuries of Buddhism, mainly in Eastern India.
 Mahayana Buddhism reached its zenith during the Pala dynasty period, a dynasty that ended with the Islamic invasion of the Gangetic plains.

 According to William Johnston, hundreds of Buddhist monasteries and shrines were destroyed, Buddhist texts were burnt by the armies, monks and nuns killed during the 12th and 13th centuries in the Gangetic plains region.
 The Islamic invasions plundered wealth and destroyed Buddhist images.

 The Buddhist university of Nalanda was mistaken for a fort because of the walled campus.
 The Buddhist monks who had been slaughtered were mistaken for Brahmins according to Minhaj-i-Siraj.
 The walled town, the Odantapuri monastery, was also conquered by his forces.
 Sumpa basing his account on that of Śākyaśrībhadra who was at Magadha in 1200, states that the Buddhist university complexes of Odantapuri and Vikramshila were also destroyed and the monks massacred. forces attacked the north-western regions of the Indian subcontinent many times.
 Many places were destroyed and renamed.
 For example, Odantapuri's monasteries were destroyed in 1197 by Muhammad bin Bakhtiyar Khilji and the town was renamed.
 Likewise, Vikramashila was destroyed by the forces of Muhammad bin Bakhtiyar Khilji around 1200.
 Many Buddhist monks fled to Nepal, Tibet, and South India to avoid the consequences of war.
 Tibetan pilgrim Chöjepal (1179–1264), who arrived in India in 1234, had to flee advancing troops multiple times, as they were sacking Buddhist sites.

 The north-west parts of the Indian subcontinent fell to Islamic control, and the consequent take over of land holdings of Buddhist monasteries removed one source of necessary support for the Buddhists, while the economic upheaval and new taxes on laity sapped the laity support of Buddhist monks.
-Not all monasteries were destroyed by the invasions (Somapuri, Lalitagiri, Udayagiri), but since these large Buddhist monastic complexes had become dependent on the patronage of local authorities, when this patronage dissipated, they were abandoned by the sangha.
+Not all monasteries were destroyed by the invasions (e.g. Somapura, Lalitagiri, Udayagiri), but since these large Buddhist monastic complexes had become dependent on the patronage of local authorities, when this patronage dissipated, they were abandoned by the sangha.